AleksandrsBerdicevskis/LinguisticConvergence/readme.md

-This repository contains the data and the scripts that are necessary to reproduce the study described in the Nodalida 2023 paper:
+This repository contains the data and the scripts that are necessary to reproduce the study described in the Nodalida 2023 paper (and some additional tools, auxiliary files and pilot results not reported in the paper):

 You say tomato, I say the same: A large-scale study of linguistic accommodation in online communities